smadurga/Combinatorial-K-means-clustering/README.md

 It has been tested that this technique could be applied to medical clinical data of patients with Diabetes Mellitus Type 2 (DMT2) with underlying diseases.

 Citation: Nedyalkova, M.; Madurga, S.; Simeonov, V. Combinatorial K-means clustering as a machine learning tool applied to diabetes mellitus type 2.
 Int.
 J. Environ.
 Res.
-Public Health 2020, 18, x. (under review)
+Public Health 2021 Feb 17;18(4):1919.
+doi: 10.3390/ijerph18041919.